gatesphere/cyprus/README.md

 ----------------
 Cyprus is governed by a single monolithic clock.
 All activity within all environments occurs in lockstep with the tick of the clock.
-Each tick, all rules that are applicable within a given container are applied maximally, obeying rule priorities.
-The clock stops ticking when no more rule applications can occur.
+Each tick, all reactions that are applicable within a given container are applied maximally, obeying reaction priorities.
+The clock stops ticking when no more reaction applications can occur.
 At this point, the particles contained by the environments are interpreted as the final output of the program, with everything else left in the system discarded as leftover state.